 Arts Council England have rounded up all the support from government and other sources for individuals and organisations in the cultural sector.
 This includes information on: Self-Employed Income Support Scheme, Tax relief, Coronavirus Job Retention Scheme, Statutory Sick Pay (SSP), Universal Credit and Employment and Support Allowance (benefits for individuals if they are unable to work).
 Visit Arts Council England’s website to find out more about support available during Coronavirus.

-British Film Institute (BFI) COVID-19 Production Continuation Fund
+British Film Institute (BFI) COVID-19 Production and Development Funding

 BFI Film Audience Network & Film Hub North – Covid-19 Resilience Fund.

 The fund aims to provide critical relief to independent film exhibitors affected by venue closures.
 In the North, they’ve made 20 awards and are providing grants to a range of organisations that make film culture possible in their communities.
 From multi-arts venues in Northumberland to community cinemas in Merseyside, the exhibitors they’re supporting champion cinema across the region and in their own ways throughout the sector.
-Applications currently closed.
-Visit the BFI website to find out more about the Covid-19 Resilience Fund and if it will reopen.
+Applications may be currently closed, check the website to see if they have reopened.
+Visit the BFI website to find out more about the Covid-19 Resilience Fund.

 Dancer’s Hardship Fund

-Established in response to Covid-19, this financial support is for professional dancers – freelance dancers across genres.
+For professional dancers.
+Support given to freelance dancers across genres including ballet, contemporary, Black and Asian dance and hip hop including those with portfolio careers, e.g. choreography, who whose work would normally include employment in the subsidised dance sector.
 Grants of £2k per person are available for food, rent and necessary communication.
 Eligibility: You need 3 years’ experience or more as a dancer in the UK (you’ll need a CV as evidence).
 50% of your normal income must come from dance.
 For people age 18+, who live in England and have less than £6k savings.
 You must be able to evidence work/contracts cancelled as a result of Covid-19.
-Applications to this fund are currently closed and will reopen on Monday 29th June.
+Applications are currently open.
 Visit the Dance Professionals website to find out more about the Dancer’s Hardship Fund and how you can apply.